sweattep/ancient_quotes/README.md

 >By slothful neglect a building will be brought low: and by idleness of the hands the house will fall to pieces.

 >And outside are fornicators, murderers, idol worshipers, the defiled, sorcerers and all seers and workers of lies.

+>I worked for you through the scorching heat of the day and through cold and sleepless nights.